 Complete and submit Appendix C.Research with Prisoners Request Form with the protocol application.
 Include the appendix as a separate file labeled LASTNAME.Prisoners.DATE.

-“Prisoner” means any individual involuntarily confined or detained in a penal institution, thereby encompassing individuals sentenced to such an institution under a criminal or civil statute, individuals detained in other facilities by virtue of statutes or commitment procedures that provide alternatives to criminal prosecution or incarceration in a penal institution, and individuals detained pending arraignment, trial, or sentencing.
+Prisoners are a special group of research participants, classified as a “vulnerable population” and protected under the Common Rule 45 CFR 46 Subpart C. “Prisoner” means any individual involuntarily confined or detained in a penal institution, individuals detained in other facilities by virtue of statutes or commitment procedures that provide alternatives to criminal prosecution or incarceration in a penal institution, and individuals detained pending arraignment, trial, or sentencing.
 Individuals are prisoners if they are in any kind of penal institution, such as a prison, jail, or juvenile offender facility, and their ability to leave the institution is restricted.
 Prisoners may be convicted felons, or may be untried persons who are detained pending judicial action, for example, arraignment or trial.
-Prisoners are a special group of research participants, classified as a “vulnerable population” and protected under the Common Rule 45 CFR 46 Subpart C.

 Permitted Behavioral or Biomedical Research Involving Prisoners (45 CFR 46.306)